akash-network/node/CONTRIBUTING.md

 ### How can I get involved?

-The [Matrix](https://akash.network/chat) community is the best place to keep up to date with the project and to get help contributing.
+The [Discourse forum](https://forum.akash.network/) is the best place to keep up to date with the project and to get help contributing.
 Here we exchange ideas, ask questions and chat about Akash.

 There are a number of areas where contributions can be accepted: